Zinni98/nanoGPT/README.md

 Before training:

 - Go to `config/train_gpt2.py`, got to the end of the file and set `alibi=True`.
-- Set `block_size=512` also in `config/train_gpt2.py`.

-This means that when using alibi, the network is trained with block size of 512 and evaluated with block size of 1024. <br>
+- Set `block_size=512` also in `config/train_gpt2.py` (This means that when using alibi, the network is trained with block size of 512 and evaluated with block size of 1024).

 *Note that Alibi doesn't work with flash attention, hence even if flash attention is set to True, it will not be used*